 This solution addresses Key Issue 7 which highlights that services requiring time-sensitive operations rely on the various Service Layer entities being time-synchronized.

-CSEs can be configured by one or more registrees to send SL beacon messages to be used by themselves and /or other SL registrees.
-The beacons can be customized to be sent at specific frequencies (e.g. every 5 minutes) or in response to customized conditions or events (e.g. certain synchronization offset has been exceeded), and the settings can be specified by one or more registrees.
+CSEs can be configured by one or more entities to send SL time synchronization beacon notifications.
+The beacons can be customized to be sent at specific frequencies (e.g. every 5 minutes) or in response to customized conditions or events (e.g. certain synchronization offset has been exceeded), and the settings can be specified by one or more entities.
+The beacons can be useful for keeping an entity synchronized with the current local time of a CSE especially when the entity is communicating with the CSE on an intermittent basis where clock drift and synchronization issues can arise.

-Time synchronization beacon messages contain information such as the local time of the originator of the beacon and other coordination scheduling information e.g. information used by receivers to program their sleep and low power schedules.
+Time synchronization beacon notifications contain information such as the local time of the originator of the beacon and other coordination scheduling information e.g. information used by receivers to program their sleep and low power schedules.

 The solution relies upon the following elements:

-CSEs advertise their capability of providing time synchronization beacons, e.g. by supporting a dedicated <timeSynchBeacon> resource at the<CSEBase>.

-AEs and CSEs provide information during registration about the synchronization services requested, for example: beacon interval, target(s), beacon criteria, desired accuracy, registree’s time precision.

-The CSE providing time synchronization services can provide accepted values (e.g. for beacon interval, targets, criteria and accuracy) with the response.
+<timeSynchBeacon> resources are created by entities requesting time synchronization services from the Hosting CSE.
+The Hosting CSE provides time synchronization services in the form of beacon notifications that are sent to the entities.

-The CSE provides a message with the time-synchronization information (beacon message) based on the configured parameters.
-The message includes: originator CSE-ID, target, CSE time, beacon event.
-The beacon can include a non-cacheable flag, indicating that the message should be discarded if a registree is not available, in order to avoid synchronizations with out of date beacons.
-The beacon can also include a parameter indicating the number of hops the beacon is allowed to propagate in order to avoid flooding.
+The Hosting CSE provides notifications with the time-synchronization information (beacon message) based on the configured parameters.
+The notification includes: originator CSE-ID, target, CSE current local time, and other beacon notification event information.

-The beacon receiver can extract a CSE Time component, compare it against the local time and an offset is computed.
-The offset can then be used to synchronize the local time to the local time of the beacon originator.
+The beacon receiver can extract a CSE current local time component, compare it against its own local time and an offset is computed.
+The offset can then be used to synchronize the local time of the beacon receiver to the local time of the beacon originator.Solution Applicability

-Note: This solution allows for several options which are FFS:

-Allowing for cases where a hosting CSE provides synchronization services based on more than one <timeSynchBeacon> resource.

-Allowing for each <timeSynchBeacon> resource to be created and managed by the hosting CSE only.
-These operations can take into consideration information provided by other entities, as described in 2.
-Above.

-Allowing <timeSynchBeacon> resources to be created at a hosting CSE by entities requesting synchronization services.
-The hosting CSE uses local policies to accept these requests, then provides the requested service.

-Solution Applicability

 This solution applies to Key Issue 7